6 Simple Steps To Laying A Garden Patio

 Prepare a concrete mix of three parts sand and one part cement and add water.
 You can use a wheelbarrow or large bucket.
 You will need to make enough concrete to make an even 4cm layer in the patio bed.

-Before you start laying paving flags, you need to dampen them, so they do not dry out the concrete quickly.
-Then, lay your first paving flag onto the concrete mix and gently tap with a lump hammer or press down with your hands.
+Before you start laying patio slabs, you need to dampen them, so they do not dry out the concrete quickly.
+Then, lay your first patio slab onto the concrete mix and gently tap with a lump hammer or press down with your hands.
 Ideally it wants to sit 1-2cm in the mortar.
 Use the spirit level to ensure the flags are level with the pegs you had placed in the ground earlier.
 Repeat this process and leave a 1cm gap between each paving flag, until your patio is covered.

 Step 6 - Finishing Touches

-Once you have set your paving flags, spray the whole area with water and leave it to set for at least 24 hours.
+Once you have set your patio slabs, spray the whole area with water and leave it to set for at least 24 hours.
 Then with a trowel, fill the gaps with concrete mix and make sure to remove any residue before it hardens and stains the paving.

-#TipTopTip - If the patio is next to the house, include a slight gradient away from the house when laying the paving flags, so that rainwater simply runs off into an area where it can be soaked up.
+If the patio is next to the house, include a slight gradient away from the house when laying the patio slabs, so that rainwater simply runs off into an area where it can be soaked up.